 Viewing the Query in ApexSQL Plan

-I’ve got ApexSQL Plan, a free tool for visualizing and viewing SQL Server query execution plans, installed which is custom-made for situations like this.
+I’ve got ApexSQL Plan, tool for visualizing and viewing SQL Server query execution plans, installed which is custom-made for situations like this.
 So, let’s see what we can learn about this troublesome query there.
 When I launch ApexSQL Plan and paste in my query, the top part of the screen looks like this:

 The options in the Session and Connection sections are pretty much self-explanatory.
 The Execution plan section looks interesting though.
 Let’s start by hitting the Estimated button.
 After that completes, there is a lot of new information to look at:

 At the bottom, above the blue strip which holds the current connection information, there are a number of tab names.
 We started with just the “Query text”, but now the second tab, the “Execution plan”, is automatically highlighted.

 Just above the tab names is a configuration section, where you can customize the display in various ways to make it easy for you to view.
 For now, we’ll stick with the default display.